rectorphp/getrector-com/packages/blog/data/_posts/2020/2020-11-30-smooth-upgrade-to-php-8-in-diffs.md

     PHP 8 was released more than 2 weeks ago.
 Do you want to know what is new?
 Check [colorful post series about PHP 8 news](https://stitcher.io/blog/new-in-php-8) by Brent.
     <br>
     <br>
     Do you want to upgrade your project today?

-    Continue reading ↓
+Continue reading...
 ---

 ## In a Rush to Private Jet?

+### 3 Steps to Upgrade in 5 mins

 1. Do it in 5 minutes: